NicholasBallard/random-password/README.md

 (venv) $ pyinstaller --onefile randompassword.py
 ```

-On Windows this create an executable at `.\dist\randompassword.exe`.
+On Windows this creates an executable at `.\dist\randompassword.exe`.

 On MacOS and Linux distros, `pyinstaller` outputs a Unix executable at `./dist/randompassword`.